Fragrance scents

 Base notes: cedar, musk, amber, moss, sandalwood

-I couldn’t face throwing a brand new bottle away either, that was just a waste.
-It was a gorgeous fragrance on both my mum and sister and suited them very well.
-Sunflowers has a distinctive floral and fruit scent so you would think that this versatility would suit many women and this fragrance family is one of my favourites.
+I couldn’t bring myself to throw away a brand-new bottle; that just seemed like a waste.
+Sunflowers were a gorgeous fragrance for my mum and sister, which suited them very well.
+Sunflowers have a distinctive floral and fruity scent, so one might think that its versatility would appeal to many women.
+This fragrance family happens to be one of my favourites.

-I tried the fragrance for myself one day and experienced a completely different smell on my skin to that of my mum and sister.
-Let’s just say it smelt like garden weeds!
-I left it on for about 30 minutes as scents do change once the notes have settled but it didn’t improve so I had no option than to wash it off.
+One day, I decided to try the fragrance for myself and experienced a completely different scent on my skin than that of my mom and sister.
+Let’s say it smelled like garden weeds!
+I left it on for about 30 minutes, as scents can change once the notes settle, but it didn’t improve.
+I had no option but to wash it off.

-I was left feeling disappointed that my mums favourite fragrance didn’t have the same scent on my skin as it did on her and my sister.
-Although the collection of fragrance notes on paper look a delicate mix, there was perhaps just one or two scents that clashed when I sprayed it on my skin.
+I was left feeling disappointed that my mum’s favourite fragrance didn’t have the same scent on my skin as it did on her and my sister.
+Even though the collection of fragrance notes on paper appeared to be a delicate mix, it seemed that one or two scents clashed when I sprayed it on my skin.

-I kept the bottle for a few years until it ‘turned’ and felt there was little reason to keep it as I knew I wasn’t never going to use it and it was too late to give to my sister to use.
-Perfume that has ‘gone off’ is best being throw away.
+I kept the bottle for a few years until it ‘turned,’ and I felt there was little reason to keep it, knowing that I would never use it, and it was too late to give it to my sister.
+A perfume that has gone bad is best to throw away; this is why trying a sample of perfume or aftershave on your skin before making a purchase is essential.
+It’s the only way to determine if your friend’s scent suits you.

-Perfumes, especially luxury and some celebrity brands can be expensive and it’s just another bottle sitting in the wardrobe that doesn’t get used if you hastily buy without trying first.
+Perfumes, especially luxury and some celebrity brands, can be expensive.
+Having another bottle in the unused wardrobe is disheartening because you bought it hastily without trying it first.

 Try before you buy